 My Very brief CV

-- He was also a University Dean in France and Switzerland and became Honoris Causa Professor in 1992.
+He was also a University Dean in France and became Honoris Causa Professor in 1992.
 Other foreign activities saw Alan as a Tourism specialist and academic adviser in a dozen countries.

-- Retired and living near Oxford, he is available as a speaker and volunteer teacher of Primary Science.
+4. Retired and living near Oxford, he is available as speaker and volunteer teacher of Primary Science.

 Longer CV